THE HISTORY OF FORT SUMTER

 A SELF GUIDED TOUR

-The National Park Rangers at Fort Sumter are friendly and knowledgeable, available to answer all of your questions about the historic Fort Sumter and Fort Moultrie National Park.
+The National Park Rangers at Fort Sumter are friendly and knowledgeable, available to answer all of your questions about the historic Fort Sumter and Fort Moultrie National Historical Park.

 Fort Sumter evokes different emotions in each tour guest, American citizen or foreign visitor.
 The National Park represents the beginning of the deadliest and most divisive conflict in American history, a civil war that pitted countryman against countryman and brother against brother.
 Yet somehow, from its ashes arose a country stronger and more united today.

 As Ken Burns, director of the award-winning PBS series, The Civil War, defines it:

 “The Civil War was the greatest event in American history, where, paradoxically, in order to become one, we had to tear ourselves in two.”

-A visit to the Fort Sumter and Fort Moultrie National Historic Park will also provide unlimited photo opportunities for you, your group, or your family.
+A visit to the Fort Sumter and Fort Moultrie National Historical Park will also provide unlimited photo opportunities for you, your group, or your family.
 Many tour guests agree that historic Charleston is most beautiful from the water, when dolphin are common and sunsets showcase all their splendor.